jvdspeare/megaLib/README.md

 ## Built With
 [Requests](https://github.com/requests/requests) - Python HTTP Requests for Humans.

+##How to Contribute
+1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+2. Fork [the repository](https://github.com/jvdspeare/megaLib) on GitHub to start making your changes to the master branch (or branch off of it).
+3. Write a test which shows that the bug was fixed or that the feature works as expected.
+4. Send a pull request and bug the maintainer until it gets merged and published.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see